RandomReaper/cli/site/_posts/2018-08-27-2-zabbix-grafana-v1.md

 ---
 layout: post
-title: System health monitoring
+title: 'System health monitoring (update #1)'
-tags: ubuntu 18.04 hw2018 server apache zabbix grafana xsuperseded
+tags: ubuntu 18.04 hw2018 server apache zabbix grafana
-permalink: server-18.04-zabbix-grafana-v0.html
+permalink: server-18.04-zabbix-grafana.html
 #image: /data/img/wide/www.jpg
 ---

-**This post has been updated, see [here](/server-18.04-zabbix-grafana.html)**
+**This post is an updated version of [that one](/server-18.04-zabbix-grafana-v0.html).**

 Now that `apache` and `mysql` are [installed](/server-18.04-apache.html), here is my first use for them: [zabbix](/tag/zabbix.html).